serverless/serverless/docs/deprecations.md

 Deprecation code: `CLI_DEPLOY_FUNCTION_OPTION'`

+_Note: We've resigned from this deprecation in the context of v2 (it'll be re-added in the context of v3).
+We continue to advise using `deploy function -f` command instead of `deploy -f`._

 Starting with `v3.0.0`, `--function` or `-f` option for `deploy` command will be removed.
 In order to deploy a single function, please use `deploy function` command instead.

 <a name="CHANGE_OF_DEFAULT_RUNTIME_TO_NODEJS14X"><div>&nbsp;</div></a>